microsoft/AzureTRE/docs/tre-admins/auth.md

     ![Allow public client flows - Yes](../assets/app-reg-authentication-allow-public-client-flows-yes.png)

 !!! warning
-    Public client flows should never be allowed for a production environment as it poses a security risk.
+    OAuth 2.0 Public client flow cannot verify the the client application identity, it should only be enabled if needed.

 #### End-to-end test user